KarenTestsStuff/conferencesApp/README.md

 ### services/

 Here you can put `helpers`, `libraries` and other types of modules which you want to use in your APIs.

+---

+### THIS SPACE IS FOR KAREN TO SUBMIT AND SHARE FINDINGS IN THE ACTIVITIES PORTION OF THE COURSE https://www.ministryoftesting.com/dojo/courses/improving-your-testing-through-operability WITH ASH WINTER.

+Application Setup Chapter:
+Activity 1
+Explore the application to discover:

+Which of the applications endpoints need admin user privileges to use them.

+1. Create Conferences - auth_token
+2. Update Conference by Id - auth_token
+3. Create User - master_token
+4. Authenticate User - master_token
+5. Get Current User from Token - auth_token
+6. Get All Users As Admin - admin_auth_token
+7. Create Admin User - master_token
+8. Authenticate Admin User - master_token
+9. Create Speaker - auth_token
+10. Create Session - auth_token

+Which endpoints don’t need a token.

+1. Retrieve All Conferences - access token is unchecked
+2. Get Conference By Id - access token is unchecked
+3. Delete Conference By Id - access token is unchecked